COVID-19 Care Preparation and Pathways

 The primary healthcare sector will manage most patients who require clinical support.
 General practitioners can refer to the Information for primary care webpage or this Primary Health Network website for information on managing COVID-19 positive patients.

-Queensland Health has introduced an expanded triage system to stream COVID-19 positive patients to an appropriate care option when a higher level of care is required.
-This will help ensure Queenslanders are receiving the right type of care within an appropriate time frame.
-Under the model, consumers may be cared for virtually by a GP or other primary healthcare provider, admitted to a Queensland Health COVID-19 virtual ward and monitored remotely, or admitted to a COVID-19 ward in hospital.
+Queensland Health is currently continuing to use an expanded triage system to stream COVID-19 positive patients to an appropriate care option when a higher level of care is required.
+Under the model, consumers may be cared for virtually by a GP or other primary healthcare provider, admitted to a Queensland Health virtual ward and monitored remotely, or admitted to a ward in hospital.

 - COVID-19 Virtual Care Admission (PDF 188 kB)